 Many day spas combine both a hair salon and spa.
 It usually started out as a successful salon and added spa services.
 This can be a wonderful combination because you can get spa services that leave you relaxed, then get your hair washed and blow dried.

-But it's important the two operations are completely separate!
+But it's important the two operations are completely separate.
 Salons are inherently noisy and bustling.
 Spas have to be very quiet so you can completely relax.
 So it might be worth a visit to the spa to make sure it's the real thing.
 Some hair salons call themselves day spas when all they have is one massage room off the salon.

 Spend a Day at a Resort Spa

-Day Spa Amenities and Features
+Day Spa Requirements

 Here is what a day spa should offer: